-Individuals abusing benzodiazepines may have difficulty breathing and develop respiratory depression.
-Frequent assessment of the respiratory system is critical while monitoring the patient of benzodiazepine overdose.
+Individuals using benzodiazepines may have difficulty breathing and develop respiratory depression.
+Enhanced GABA potentiation relaxes striated muscles like the diaphragm.
+Frequent assessment of the respiratory system is critical when monitoring the patients affected by a benzodiazepine overdose.

 *Average video play time: 2-3 minutes